euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

-As a first illustration of the remote virtual slide concept, we will look at the data flow between the automated microscope so called *scanner* and the software component, so called *slide writer*, that write the HDF5 file on the file server.
+As a first illustration of the remote virtual slide concept, we will look at the data flow between the automated microscope so called *scanner* and the software component, so called *slide writer*, whose aim is to write the HDF5 file on the file server.
 This client-server or producer-consumer framework is shown on figure :ref:`slide-writer-architecture`.
 To understand the design of this framework, we have to consider these constrains.
 The first one is due to the fact that the producer does not run at the same speed than the consumer.
 Indeed we want to maximise the scanner throughput and at the same time maximise the data compression which is a time consuming task.
 Thus there is a contradiction in our requirements.
 Moreover the GIL prevents real time multi-threading.
-Thus we have to add a FIFO buffer between the producer and the consumer so as to handle the speed difference between them.
+Thus we must add a FIFO buffer between the producer and the consumer so as to handle the speed difference between them.
 This FIFO is called *slide proxy* and act as an image cache.
 The second constrain is due to the fact that the slide writer can complete its job after the end of scan.
 It means the slide writer will not be ready to process another slide immediately, which is a drawback if we want to scan a batch of slides.
 Thus we need a third process called *slide manager* whose aim is to fork a slide writer for each scan that will itself fork the slide proxy.
-Due to the fork mechanism, these three processes, slide manager, slide writer and slide proxy must run on same host so called *slide server*.
+Due to this fork mechanism, these three processes, slide manager, slide writer and slide proxy must run on same host so called *slide server*.
 For the other component, all the configurations can be envisaged.